 Know your market and understand what improvements are going to offer a good return on investment.
 The impact of an upgrade depends on where you are and your current home value.
 Instead of tackling big projects, focus on small cosmetic repairs that can help increase the selling price.

 Negotiate for the Best Offer

 Remember that the highest offer might not be the best offer.
 Most offers will include contingencies, so carefully review all terms of any offers you receive.
 Some common contingencies include financial contingencies, home sale contingencies, and inspection contingencies.

-Keep in mind that the best way to max out on your profits is to understand your local market trend.
-While it might seem lucrative to handle a FSBO sale of your property, the reality is that an agent can help you navigate the market and avoid these common mistakes.
+Keep in mind that the best way to max out your profits is to understand your local market trend.
+While it might seem lucrative to handle an FSBO sale of your property, the reality is that an agent can help you navigate the market and avoid these common mistakes.